 How to Raise the pH Level in Aquaponics?

-Several methods can be used to raise the pH level in aquaponics systems; these can be done by:
+You can raise the pH level in your system by:

-1. Combining equal amounts of calcium carbonate and potassium carbonate and adding the mixture to the water.
+1. Combining equal amounts of calcium carbonate and potassium carbonate adds the mixture to the water.
 Carbonates are preferred because they will add strength to the carbonate buffer.

-2. Another option is to do a water change; this will help replace the acidic water with more neutral water.
+2. Another option is to do a water change, as this will help replace the acidic water with more neutral water.
 Changing the water will prevent immediate damage to your fish and bacteria.

-Too high pH level in an aquaponics systemcan cause the nitrification process to stop, which can cause low plant growth in the system.
+Too high a pH level in an aquaponics system can cause the nitrification process to stop, which can cause low plant growth in the system.
 The most common reason for the pH level buildup in aquaponics is the carbonate buildup in the system.
 These often happen when your water is hard or can be caused by the grow media, materials, or grow beds used in your system.
-High pH level is also normal in newly built aquaponics systems, especially those who are in a cycling stage.
+A high pH level is also normal in newly built aquaponics systems, especially those in a cycling stage.